korut94/VCGLibForParaview/README.md

 and inside the directory the `libVCG` shared library should be appeared.

-Now open Paraview and load the library throught the Plugin Manager (`Tools > Manage Plugin`) by clicking in `Load New...` and selecting the shared library.
+Now open Paraview and load the library through the Plugin Manager (`Tools > Manage Plugin`) by clicking in `Load New...` and selecting the shared library.
 If no errors are occured, the entry `VCG` is shown with status `Loaded` and in the `Filters` section the `VCG` group is added with